 The example QEX has the structure as shown to the left of the screenshot below.
 Clever programming has been put together by one of the support team, making use of the relatively new routing action: Run an Askia Script.

 Your list of items goes into the variable text and is linked to by several following questions.
 The number of items defined in Iterations should run 1 to 20.
 The first example has 20 items split over 4 groups and can be downloaded here.
 The routing conditions highlighted above must start with numOfGroups = 4.

 If you have less than 20 items e.g. 18, then some of the arrangements in the rounds of screens will have less than the expected number of items to account for this.

 In order to increase the number of items, we need to set the additional items and numbers into text and Iterations respectively.
 As well as this, we need to update the routing conditions above to start with numOfGroups = 5.

 This will naturally work with 25 items.
 The example file can be downloaded here and an example of the data input is shown below.

-There are 5 iterations per round and in the last two iterations, the ranking of the last 5 winners is decided.
+There are five iterations per round and in the last two iterations, the ranking of the last five winners is decided.

 If we try this 22 items, we see there are fewer iterations required to work out winners.

-Once all the screens are completed, we have some additional routing that sets into the variables at the end (LoopRanking and Ranking) - As you can probably guess, this ranks all the items in order of most importance to least:
+Once all the screens are completed, we have some additional routing for the variables at the end (LoopRanking and Ranking).
+And as you can probably guess, this ranks all the items in the order of most importance to least.
+Neat!